shugaoye/docker-aosp/README.md

 Android Open Source Project Docker Build Environment
 ====================================================

-AOSP build environment for Lollipop in Ubuntu 14.04.
+AOSP build environment for KitKat in Ubuntu 14.04.

 How to build it
 ---------------